 How Password Managers Generate and Manage Passwords

-One of the most valuable features of password managers is their ability to generate strong, unique passwords for each account.
-This mitigates risks associated with password reuse and weak credentials.
+One of the best things about password managers is that they can generate strong, unique passwords for every single account.
+This solves the huge problem of password reuse and weak credentials.

 Integration with Browsers and Applications